danesnick/old_website/_posts/2021-12-27-UsingCryptomator-for-Cheap-Private-Cloud-Storage.markdown

 The last option I considered was Cryptomator, an open-source client-side encryption tool designed to encrypt files for cloud services such as Dropbox, Google Drive, iCloud and OneDrive.
 The client also creates a encryped volume (they call it a "vault") in your desired cloud provider's sync folder, but files are individually encrypted, allowing for incremental syncing when files are changed.
 Additionally, Cryptomator's mobile clients work extremely well and allow you to seamlessly access your encrypted vaults when needed on the go.

-Next, I will briefly go over how to make a Cryptomator vault and how to use it to access files in your cloud provider.
+Next, I will briefly go over how to make a Cryptomator vault on macOS.
+This tutorial should be applicable for Windows/Linux and non-iCloud users.

 ## A quick tutorial on how to use Cryptomator

 ### Get Cryptomator